BurningTreeC/tw5-musicsheets/README.md

 ## The NodeJs way
 - Clone this repository to your [TIDDLYWIKI_PLUGIN_PATH](https://tiddlywiki.com/#Environment%20Variables%20on%20Node.js)
 - Enable the plugin in your Wiki's [tiddlywiki.info file](https://tiddlywiki.com/#tiddlywiki.info%20Files)

+# LICENSE
+This plugin is released under MIT license